 All GIMBC students (PhD and MSc) are guaranteed full tuition waiver upon admission.

-In addition to full tuition waiver, all GIMBC students are eligible to apply for monthly stipend scholarship so your living expense can be covered.
-There are several sources of such scholarship for international students: 1) Taipei Medical University, 2) Taiwan's governmental agencies, either from the Ministry of Education (MOE; for countries without diplomatic ties with Taiwan) or the Ministry of Foreign Affairs (MOFA; for countries with diplomatic ties with Taiwan), 3) GIMBC scholarship, and 4) Fulbright scholarship (USA only).
+In addition to full tuition waiver, all GIMBC students are eligible to apply for a monthly stipend scholarship so your living expenses can be covered.
+There are several sources of such scholarships for international students: 1) The Taiwan Ministry of Education (MOE); 2) The Taiwan Ministry of Foreign Affairs (MOFA; only for students from countries with diplomatic ties with Taiwan); 3) Taipei Medical University; 4) GIMBC scholarship.

-All GIMBC applicants should apply for the TMU scholarship PLUS at least one external (e.g., governmental) scholarship, and then choose the one that is most beneficial to you (Note: external scholarships such as ones from MOE and MOFA have better stipend).
-For GIMBC scholarship, you do not need to do anything as you are automatically considered as long as your have applied for the abovementioned scholarships (and retain proof).
-The stipend amount and available slots of GIMBC scholarship is dependent on each year's available funding.
+GIMBC applicants (excluding Fulbright scholarship applicants) should apply for the TMU scholarship PLUS at least one external scholarship, and then choose the one that is most beneficial to you (Note: external scholarships such as ones from MOE and MOFA provide a better stipend).
+For GIMBC scholarship, you do not need to do anything as you are automatically considered as long as your have applied for the aforementioned scholarships (and retain proof).
+The stipend amount and available slots for the GIMBC scholarship is dependent on each year’s available funding.

 A brief introduction of the scholarships can be found below, and a more detailed description can be found on the TMU OGE website: https://oge.tmu.edu.tw/admission/fees-scholarships/#scholarships

 TMU international students (does not include Chinese or Taiwanese citizens) may apply for scholarships as soon as they are admitted to GIMBC, using the same TMU online admission website.
-Therefore, if you haven't submitted your online admission application, please do that first.
-For scholarships, students' previous academic performance, extra-curricular activities, work experience, financial situation and other achievements will all be considered.
+Therefore, if you haven’t submitted your online admission application, please do that first.
+For scholarships, students’ previous academic performance, extra-curricular activities and achievements, and relevant work experience will all be considered.

-Master's students are eligible for either Type B (tuition waiver plus a monthly allowance of NTD $12,000).
+Master’s students are eligible for a Type B scholoarship (tuition waiver plus a monthly allowance of NTD $12,000).

-Type C (full tuition waiver) scholarship is guaranteed for all students.
+A Type C scholoarship (full tuition waiver) is guaranteed for all students.

 Students will begin receiving their scholarships upon enrollment and official registration at TMU (usually in October).